FerreyraGD/LearnYourTekk/README.md

 - Stack Overflow: http://stackoverflow.com/questions/tagged/android

-If you've found an error in this sample, please file an issue: https://github.com/FerreyraGD/LearnYourTekk
+If you've found an error in this project, please file an issue: https://github.com/FerreyraGD/LearnYourTekk

 Feel free to use my code for your projects or to contribute to improve the application.
 Requests may be submitted by forking this project and